MicrosoftDocs/customer-insights/ci-docs/data-unification-update-contacts.md

 ## Run updates to the unified contact profile

-To update the unified contact profile entity without impacting dependencies (such as enrichments, segments, or measures), select **Unify profiles**.
+To update the unified contact profile entity without impacting dependencies (such as enrichments, segments, or measures), select **Unify contacts** > **Unify profiles**.
 Dependent processes are not run, but will be refreshed as [defined in the refresh schedule](system.md#schedule-tab).

-To update the unified profile and all dependencies, select **Unify profiles and dependencies**.
+To update the unified profile and all dependencies, select **Unify contacts** > **Unify profiles and dependencies**.
 All processes are rerun automatically.
 After all downstream processes have completed, the contact profiles reflect any changes you made.

 [!INCLUDE [m3-task-details-include](includes/m3-task-details.md)]